MageGrey/arcus/README.md

 ## Changelog:

 20210421 - Added keycap models in STL format for Cherry MX, Kailh Choc and Kailh Box variants (different stems).
+20210421 - Added thumb cluster models in STL format for Box/Cherry and Choc variants.
+20210421 - Need to covert keypad STLs to smaller file size.